Administrative Policies and Procedures Manual - Policy 1310: Student Fee Review Board

 Revenue generated by the student activity fee is used to support a variety of student activities that enhance the academic and intellectual environment at UNM.
 The activities funded by the student activity fee should advance student learning and support the mission of the University.
 Units that receive funding are expected to ensure that student activity fee funds are spent in a manner consistent with the stated purpose for which the funding was provided.
 The University encourages student participation in the deliberations about which student activities and organizations should receive support from student activity fee revenue.

-The role of the Student Fee Review Board (SFRB) is to recommend student activity fee amounts and allocations to the Strategic Budget Leadership Team (SBLT).
+The role of the Student Fee Review Board (SFRB) is to recommend student activity fee amounts and unit allocations of projected student activity fee revenue to the Budget Leadership Team (BLT).
+The SFRB acts as an advisory body and has no binding authority over the allocation of student fees.
 The SFRB acts as a joint committee of the Associated Students of the University of New Mexico (ASUNM) and the Graduate and Professional Student Association (GPSA) and functions through student action and with the advice of both faculty and administration representatives.

 2.1.
 Student Activity Fee